GIBBONS

 CONSERVATION STATUS: CRITICALLY ENDANGERED

-With a total population of only 30 individuals, the Hainan gibbon is the world’s rarest ape and one of the world’s rarest mammals.
-Also known as the Hainan black-crested gibbon, until 2019, the species was restricted to just 0.77 sq mi (2 sq km), as reported in 2017, within the Bawangling National Nature Reserve on the western side of Hainan Island in the South China
+With a total population of just 37 individuals from six separate family groups (as reported in 2023 by Xinhua News, China), the Hainan gibbon is the world’s rarest ape and is also one of the world’s rarest mammals.
+Also known as the Hainan black-crested gibbon, the Hainan black gibbon, and the Hainan crested gibbon, this…

 LEARN MORE ABOUT HAINAN GIBBONS